tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer (aguenane-stat6250): The location or name of the external text file, the name for the new SAS data set, the reference that identifies the external file, and a description of the data values to be read.
 - *Question* (ldai4-stat6250): What is the difference for FILENAME and LIBNAME?
 - *Answer* (ldai4-stat6250): FILENAME statement can be used to point to external raw file; LIBNAME is used to assign a libref.
+- *Question*(kamirneni-stat6250): If one does not want to specify a file extension for referencing a file in an aggregate storage location, what is the alternative?
+- *Answer*(kamirneni-stat6250): The alternative is to put the filename in quotation marks.